Your guide to a long weekend in the Queen City.

 Stick with the creative theme and head next door to the spectacular Zaha Hadid-designed Contemporary Arts Center.
 Then stroll over to the spiritual heart of the city, Fountain Square, where there might be an open-air concert in full swing.
 For a treat, there’s an outpost of Graeter’s on the square.
 Try the traditionally made black raspberry or chocolate chip ice cream here — the company has been around since the 1870s.

 To see Cincinnati’s surprising wealth of Art Deco architecture, visit the Hilton Netherland Plaza.
 Take a seat at its French Art Deco Lobby Bar, with its mirrors, murals and rosewood panels, for a pre-dinner drink.
-Then go to Mita’s, owned by James Beard-nominated chef and Per Se alumnus, Jose Salazar, for sharing plates, tapas, charcuterie, and ceviche from Spain and South America.
+Then go to Mita’s, owned by James Beard-nominated chef and Per Se alumnus, Jose Salazar, for sharing plates, tapas, charcuterie, and ceviche from Spain and Latin America.
 If you want to prolong the evening, 21C’s rooftop terrace has killer views of the city skyline.

-Devote today to exploring one of the city’s most compelling districts, Over the Rhine.
+Devote today to exploring one of the city’s most compelling districts, Over-the-Rhine.
 It has one of the biggest concentrations of 19th-century architecture in the country.
 The formerly sketchy neighborhood has seen an influx of new investments, and has become a hip enclave.
 Findlay Market first opened on OTRs northern fringes in 1855.
 It’s a hub of gourmet shops, stalls, cafés, and restaurants, and on the weekends, the adjacent outdoor farmers’ market is flooded with producers from Ohio, Kentucky, and Indiana.

 For a more substantial meal, head to the diminutive and delicious Eli’s BBQ, where the hickory-smoked ribs are the star attraction.
-Then pick up souvenirs at the bean to bar Maverick Chocolate Company — its Prohibition Bar mixes milk chocolate with Kentucky Bourbon.
+Then pick up souvenirs at the bean to bar Maverick Chocolate Company — its Prohibition bar mixes milk chocolate with Kentucky Bourbon.

 Thanks to its Germanic roots, brewing was one of the mainstays of OTR in the 19th century.
 Before Prohibition, 15 of Cincinnati’s 26 breweries were located here, and there’s been a recent boom in openings.
 Cincinnati Brewery Tours takes visitors underground for a glimpse of the pre-Prohibition tunnels under the city streets.
 Afterward, sample a local brew at Taft’s Ale House.
 Named in honor of local boy and former president William Howard Taft, it’s housed in the former St. Paul’s Evangelical Church, and retains the soaring ceilings from 1850.